-In this third chapter, you will learn what mental strongholds are, the many types, how they control our destructive behaviors, and how to be free from them.
+In this chapter, you will learn what mental strongholds are, the many types, how they control our destructive behaviors, and how to be free from them.
 But first, if you haven’t read chapters 1 and 2 yet, please read them.
 Chapter One explains the spiritual and neuroscientific facts of why specific prayers work to free us from wrong thinking, unhealthy beliefs, and mental strongholds.
 Also, the first chapter describes how to be spiritually healed, which is necessary for all other healing.
 (1–Healing Begins by Transforming Painful Memories).
 Chapter Two explains what a healed heart looks like and the factors that hinder healing.
 (2–Removing Blocks to Healing).

 A stronghold describes a fortification that protects.
 A ruler builds a fortress to protect his or her interests and authority to rule.
 Most castles have multiple protective barriers.
 Now imagine having similar mental strongholds in your mind that safeguard wrong thinking.
 These wrong thoughts and the resulting unhealthy beliefs are on “seats of authority” that control our behaviors and decisions.
 Authority seats are like thrones within fortified castles.

-Mental stongholds contain programming from painful memories that controls how we reacted.
+Mental strongholds contain programming from painful memories that controls how we reacted.
 For example, my emotional reactions were controlled by anxiety, insecurity, shame, impatience, and betrayal, to name a few.
 With God’s help, I discovered how to break free from the many oppressive strongholds in my life and to recognize unhealthy beliefs and their connection to painful memories.
 To better understand my unique background, read my brief transformational story here.

-We can identify unhealthy beliefs and strongholds by being mindful of our neative reactions, thinking, and words.
+We can identify unhealthy beliefs and strongholds by being mindful of our negative reactions, thinking, and words.
 Our reactions are often triggered by external events that trigger a painful memory.
 We react with the same emotion of that memory.
 For example, when I smell a cigar, it triggers a memory of my grandfather.
-Had my gradfather molested me, which he didn’t, then that memory of the molestation would also flood my emotions, evoking a negative reaction not suited to the event.
+Had my grandfather molested me, which he didn’t, then that memory of the molestation would also flood my emotions, evoking a negative reaction not suited to the event.
 My irrational reaction would signal a negative heart issue that needs to be healed.

 Moreover, God created us to love and be loved, so when we don’t feel loved, our feelings are hurt, and we become offended.
 Remember, people who hurt others are hurting themselves.
 Furthermore, the offenses, hurts, and resentments in our hearts keep us from loving well in return, which creates more offenses in other people.